-- 6.5.29 The rate at which the forecast cash flow is discounted should reflect not only the time value of money, but also the risks associated with the type of cash flow and the future operations of the asset. - 6.5.30 Valuers may use any reasonable method for developing a discount rate.
-While there are many methods for developing or determining the reasonableness of a discount rate a non-exhaustive list of common methods includes:
+- 6.5.29 The rate at which the forecast cash flow is discounted should reflect not only the time value of money, but also the risks associated with the type of cash flow and the future operations of the asset. - 6.5.30 The discount rate must be consistent with the type of cash flow - 6.5.31 Valuers may use any reasonable method for developing an appropriate discount rate.
+While there are many methods for developing a discount rate or determining the reasonableness of a discount rate, a non-exhaustive list of common methods includes:

-- a) the capital asset pricing model (CAPM), - b) the weighted average cost of capital (WACC), - c) the observed or inferred rates/yields, - d) the internal rate of return (IRR), - e) the weighted average return on assets (WARA), and - f) the build-up method (generally used only in the absence of market inputs). - 6.5.31 In developing a discount rate, a valuer should consider: - a) the risk associated with the projections made in the cash flow used, - b) the type of asset being valued.
-For example, discount rates used in valuing debt would be different than those used when valuing real property or a business, - c) the rates implicit in transactions in the market, - d) the geographic location of the asset and/ or the location of the markets in which it would trade, - e) the life/term of the asset and the consistency of inputs.
-For example, the risk-free rate considered would differ for an asset with a three-year life versus a 30-year life, - f) the type of cash flow being used, and - g) the bases of value being applied.
-For most bases of value, the discount rate should be developed from the perspective of a participant.
+- (a) a capital asset pricing model (CAPM), - (b) a weighted average cost of capital (WACC), - (c) observed or inferred rates/yields, - (d) a build-up method. - 6.5.32 Valuers should consider corroborative analyses when assessing the appropriateness of a discount rate.
+A non-exhaustive list of common analyses should include: - (a) an internal rate of return (IRR), - (b) a weighted average return on assets (WARA), - (c) value indications from other approaches, such as market approach, or comparing implied multiples from the income approach with guideline company market multiples or transaction multiples - 6.5.33 In developing a discount rate, a valuer should consider: - (a) the type of asset being valued.
+For example, discount rates used in valuing debt could be different to those used when valuing real property or a business, - (b) the rates implicit in comparable transactions in the market, - (c) the geographic location of the asset and/or the location of the markets in which it would trade, - (d) the life/term and/or maturity of the asset and the consistency of inputs.
+For example, the maturity of the riskfree rate applied will depend on the circumstances, but a common approach is to match the maturity of the risk-free instrument to the time horizon of the cash flows being considered. - (e) the bases of value being applied. - (f) the currency denomination of the projected cash flows. - 6.5.34 In developing a discount rate, the valuer must: - (a) document the method used for developing the discount rate and support its use, - (b) provide evidence for the derivation of the discount rate, including the identification of the significant inputs and support for their derivation or source.